marcosjom/lib-ixaya-swf/README.md

-#----------------------
 #ixaya-swf
-#----------------------

-Ixaya ("abrir los ojos" en Nahuatl) es una librería para la carga de archivos SWF de FLASH.
-Puede ser utilizada como base para el desarrollo de herramientas que consuman, modifiquen o produzcan archivos SWF.

-#----------------------
-#Licencia
-#----------------------
+Ixaya ("opening your eyes" in Nahuatl) is a library for uploading FLASH SWF files.
+It can be used as a basis for the development of tools that consume, modify, or produce SWF files.

+#Licence

-LGPLv2.1, ver archivo LICENSE
+LGPLv2.1, see LICENSE file

-#----------------------
-#Origen
-#----------------------

-Publicada el 01/mar/2014.
+#Origin

+Published on 01/Mar/2014.

-Esta librería fue inicialmente desarrollada por Marcos Ortega a partir del documento "SWF FILE FORMAT SPECIFICATION" publicado por Adobe en: http://www.adobe.com
+This library was initially developed by Marcos Ortega from the document "SWF FILE FORMAT SPECIFICATION" published by Adobe in: http://www.adobe.com

-#----------------------
-#Utilidad
-#----------------------

-Esta librería fue desarrollada con el objetivo de extraer datos desde archivos SWF.

-Ixaya-swf aun no extrae la totalidad de objetos dentro de un SWF.
-La versión actual extrae formas (gráficos vectoriales), recursos binarios (imagenes jpegs y otros), sonidos (mp3s y PCM), lossless (mapas de bits PNG) y movie clips.

-#----------------------
-#Características de código
-#----------------------

-Ixaya-swf fue concebida y desarrollada priorizando la facilidad para integrar en otros proyectos, caracterizada por:
+#Use

+This library was developed with the aim of extracting data from SWF files.

+Ixaya-swf does not yet extract all objects within a SWF.
+The current version extracts shapes (vector graphics), binary assets (jpeg images and others), sounds (mp3s and PCM), lossless (PNG bitmaps), and movie clips.

+#Code Features

+Ixaya-swf was conceived and developed prioritising the ease of integration into other projects, characterised by:

-- consiste sólo de dos archivos ("ixaya-swf.h" e "ixaya-swf.c").
+- It consists of only two files ("ixaya-swf.h" and "ixaya-swf.c").
-- obligatoriamente depende de solo estos includes a "stdio.h" y "string.h".
+- It is mandatory that only these include "stdio.h" and "string.h".
-- opcionalmente depende de estos includes "stdlib.h" y "assert.h".
+- Optionally depends on these includes "stdlib.h" and "assert.h".
-- permite la gestión personalizada de memoria.

-Gracias a su estructura actual, Ixaya-swf puede ser integrada a la mayoría de proyectos de código nativo para:
+- Allows personalised memory management.

+Thanks to its current structure, Ixaya-swf can be integrated into most native code projects to:

 - Windows
 - Linux